 If an organization has a well-defined strategy that includes a detailed vision, mission, values, culture, and a well-structured list of objectives, the Leader's personality is likely to have a less impactful presence.
 In most cases, it is possible to teach a quiet person to act outgoing.
 Behavioral research concluded that it is more often problematic to teach an egomaniacal narcissist to pay attention to others or be attentive to details.

-In all the discussion about group structure and group dynamics, it is crucial not to be fooled by sales speak and hyperbole.
-Don't drink the cool-aid without validating the truth.
+In all the discussions about group structure and group dynamics, it is crucial not to be fooled by sales speak and hyperbole.
+Don't drink the cool aid without validating the truth.
 Don't be fooled by a false premise through faulty inductive reasoning.
-(See Dr. Schell's article about decision making) Always focus on setting a path that is based in fact and reason.
+(See Dr. Schell's article about decision making) Always focus on setting a path that is based on fact and reason.
 Every business must create value when delivering a product or service to a customer.
-The leader-manager must honestly validate their firm's value proposition.
+The leader/manager must honestly validate the firm's value proposition.

 © Copyright by Dr. Andy Schell, 2020

 Authors Note –

 It is interesting to observe the importance of communication and interpersonal dynamics when examining successful teams.
 Far too often, activities fail because of poor communication and a weak understanding of behavioral and organizational dynamics.
 Communication is more than posting a sales goal.
 A leader with a dynamic personality may be adept at one-way communication but not possess the ability to listen.
 Communication requires authentic interaction among managers and employees to develop a shared alignment, trust, and unified commitment to accomplish the goal.

 Dr. Andy Schell, DBA (Ph.D.), MSML, MBA, CPA/CFF, CMB